-- Once your chosen hair product is determined, measure the amount of product you will be using and calculate the amount of protein you will need to add based on the recommended concentration.
+- Once your chosen hair product is determined, measure the amount of product you will be using, and calculate the amount of protein you will need to add, based on the recommended concentration.
 For example, 8.5 ounces of conditioner would require approximately 0.09 to 0.43 ounces of hydrolyzed keratin.
-Use of hydrolyzed silk protein would require 0.04 to 0.85 ounces, while hydrolyzed wheat protein would require 0.04 to 0.43 ounces.
+Using hydrolyzed silk protein would require 0.04 to 0.85 ounces, while hydrolyzed wheat protein would require 0.04 to 0.43 ounces.

-- Once your portion sizes are established and measure out with the proper tools, you can pour them in the container you desire and mix until the contents are blended.
+- Once your portion sizes are established and measured out with the proper tools, you can pour them into the container you desire and mix until the contents are blended.

-- Apply the mixture to your stands evenly but try to avoid the scalp as much as possible to minimize the possibility of clogged pores.
-If used as a deep conditioner, a processing cap and heat may be used for up to 30 minutes for enhanced results.
+- Apply the mixture to your strands evenly, but try to avoid the scalp as much as possible to minimize the possibility of clogged pores.
+If you’re using the protein as a deep conditioner, a processing cap and heat may be used for up to 30 minutes for enhanced results.
 Hair should then be rinsed thoroughly, moisturized, and styled.
 Protein that is added to shampoo or conditioner can be used as normal.

-A nourishing quick-fix styling hairspray, It’s A 10 Miracle Leave-In Plus Keratin is designed to help maintain straightening treatments by replacing lost protein with hydrolyzed keratin, silk, and keratin amino acids, as well as sunflower seed extract and aloe leaf juice.
+A nourishing quick-fix treatment for those in a hurry, this styling hairspray is designed to help maintain straightening treatments.
+How, pray tell?
+Well, by replacing lost protein with hydrolyzed keratin, of course—plus sunflower seed extract and aloe leaf juice, too.